chubbymaggie/fast/README.md

      -p      Position (line, column) is added to source code elements.

      -s      Invoke srcSlice.
 This option turns on the -p option.

+     -S      Invoke modified srcSlice to use the binary AST directly.

      -t      Print the textual representation of binary AST if the input is protobuf.